All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ozempic is the diabetes formulation of semaglutide, available at 0.5 mg, 1 mg, and 2 mg weekly doses.
 Many women with PCOS also have prediabetes or type 2 diabetes, making Ozempic a logical choice that addresses multiple conditions with a single medication.

-Even for women with PCOS who do not have diabetes, the off-label use of Ozempic for weight management has become widespread.
-The semaglutide molecule is identical in Ozempic and Wegovy; the difference is dosing and FDA indication.
+Even for women with PCOS who don't have diabetes, the off-label use of Ozempic for weight management has become widespread.
+The semaglutide active ingredient is in the same class in Ozempic and Wegovy. the difference is dosing and FDA indication.
 For women with PCOS, the relevant question is whether semaglutide can improve their metabolic and hormonal profile, and the evidence says it can.

 PCOS affects roughly 1 in 10 women and is characterized by a metabolic triad: insulin resistance, excess androgens, and ovulatory dysfunction.
 Ozempic intervenes at the insulin resistance point, which sits at the top of the cascade.
 By improving how the body handles insulin and promoting significant weight loss, it can reduce androgen levels and improve ovulatory function downstream.